jmwright/cadquery-gui/README.md

 # cadquery-gui
-An Electron-based GUI for CadQuery
+An Electron-based GUI for CadQuery.

+***Note: This software is in the pre-alpha stage, and is not ready for production use.***

 ## Quckstart